FoxP/RcloneBrowserLauncher/README.md

 	- If installed for `All users` : `C:\Program Files\Rclone Browser\RcloneBrowser.exe`
 	- If installed only for yourself : `C:\Users\%USERNAME%\AppData\Local\Programs\Rclone Browser\RcloneBrowser.exe`
 3. Enter your `rclone.conf` password (**optional**)
+	- :warning: Do it at your own risk, only enter your `rclone.conf` password in a safe environment
 4. Select an action to be performed at the end of a `Rclone Browser` tasks queue (**optional**) :
 	- Hibernate computer
 	- Shutdown computer